 Jiro didn't return the smile, but instead studied the one she had chosen with a critical eye.
 "You know, I think you're right," he said after a moment.
 "I just might go with that one."

 Pleased, the canine woman set the sketch pad in her lap and began to flip through the other pages.
 He had created drawings of the ship's exterior, some of the internal compartments, and even light sketches of the various crew members.
 When she came to one in particular, she paused and stared at the drawing in surprise.
 It was a pencil sketch of herself in profile, and done in surprising detail.
-He had captured the emotion in her eyes with a slight parting of her lips, and Samantha wondered what she might have been looking at when he had frozen this moment in time in his mind.
+He had captured the emotion in her eyes with a slight parting of her lips, and Samantha wondered what she might have been looking at when he had frozen this moment in time.

 She finally tore her eyes from the image and glanced over at him with a look of amazement.
 He sat there quietly smiling back at her, pleased that she seemed touched by the drawing.